Pedro Álvares Cabral: Voyage to India

-Tragedy off southern Africa
+Tragedy of Southern Africa

 The fleet resumed its voyage on either 2 or 3 May 1500 and sailed along the east coast of South America.
 Cabral became convinced that he had found an entire continent, rather than an island.
 Around 5 May, the fleet veered eastwards towards Africa.
 On 23 or 24 May they encountered a storm in the South Atlantic's high-pressure zone, resulting in the loss of four ships.
 The exact location of the disaster is unknown—speculations range from near the Cape of Good Hope at the southern tip of the African continent to "within sight of the South American coast".
 Three naus and a caravel commanded by Bartolomeu Dias—the first European to reach the Cape of Good Hope in 1488—foundered, and 380 men were lost.

 The remaining vessels, hindered by rough weather and damaged rigging, were separated.
 One ship that had been separated, commanded by Diogo Dias, wandered onward alone, and the other six ships were able to regroup.
 They gathered into two formations consisting of three ships each, and Cabral's group sailed east, past the Cape of Good Hope.
 Fixing their position and sighting land, they turned north and landed somewhere in the Primeiras and Segundas Archipelago, off East Africa and north of Sofala.
 The main fleet remained near Sofala ten days undergoing repairs.
 The expedition then went north, and on 26 May reached Kilwa Kisiwani, where Cabral made an unsuccessful attempt to negotiate a treaty with its king.

 From Kilwa Kisiwani, the fleet departed to Malindi, which was reached on 2 August.
 Cabral met with its king, with whom he established friendly relations and exchanged gifts.
 Pilots were recruited at Malindi for the last leg to India and the fleet set sail.
 Land was reached at Anjadip, an island frequented by ships to obtain supplies on their way to Calicut.
 Here the ships were beached, recaulked and painted.
 Final arrangements were put into place for the encounter with the ruler of Calicut.